SLACube/slacube-daq-tutorial/README.md

 ```
 Pick a raw file from the list.

-Plot the selftrigger rate using the converted file:
+Plot the self-trigger rate using the converted file:
 ```
   slacube selftrig plot
 ```